 - Presenting Data, and Science about Data Science

-See SC Tech Insights’ article, What Is Data Science? – Its Fundamentals Described In 6 Parts for details.
+For a more detail discussion, see SC Tech Insights’ article, What Is Data Science? – Its Fundamentals Described In 6 Parts for details.

-The Scientific Process of Data Science.
+4. The Scientific Process of Data Science.

 Recently, data scientists have begun to document the unique scientific method for data science.
 As with any scientific process, the process starts with a statement of the problem.
-Moreover, this problem is usually a business problem where the business stakeholders have tasked the data science to research and come up with a possible solution.
+Moreover, this problem is usually a business problem where the business stakeholders have tasked data scientists to research and come up with a possible solution.

-Also, there are many variations of a scientific method that data scientist use to make data useful and develop applications for business.
+Also, there are many variations of the scientific method that data scientists use to make data useful and develop applications for business.
 For example, AWS uses a data science process called OSEMN – 1) Obtain Data; 2) Scrub Data; 3) Explore Data; 4) Model Data; 5) Interpret Results.
 For more detailed explanation of data scientific methods, see SC Tech Insights’ The Scientific Method – What Does A Data Scientist Do Every Day?.

 “We’re entering a new world in which data may be more important than software.”